Hyeokgeose of Silla: Reign

 According to the Samguk sagi, Hyeokgeose and his queen traveled the realm in 41 BC, helping the people improve their harvests.
 The people praised them as the Two Saints or Two Holy Ones.

 In 37 BC Hyeokgeose built Geumseong in the capital city (present-day Gyeongju), and in 32 BC he built a royal palace inside.

 In 20 BC, the king of the Mahan confederacy demanded a tribute.
 Silla sent Hogong, who was a minister of Silla.
 The king was angry that Silla sent Hogong and not a tribute.
 Hogong criticized the king's impoliteness with fortitude.
 The king was angry at him and tried to kill him, but nearby subordinates stopped the king, and he was permitted to return to Silla.

 In 19 BC, Hyeokgeose also sent an emissary upon the death of the Mahan king.
 In 5 BC, East Okjeo (a small state to the north, later conquered by Goguryeo) sent an emissary, and Hyeokgeose presented him with 20 horses.

 According to the Samguk yusa, in the 61st year (4 CE), one day he went up to the sky, and eight days later, his body was scattered on the ground.
 And the queen also follows the king and dies.
 The people of the country tried to bury them, but a large snake appeared and disturbed them.
 Accordingly, the head and limbs were buried separately to create five tombs (五陵), and the name of the tomb was called Sareung.
 It is called Sareung (蛇陵) because snake (蛇) protect the tomb.

 Death and succession

 Hyeokgeose ruled for around 60 years, and set the foundation for a kingdom that would unify much of the Korean Peninsula in 668.

 Hyeokgeose maintained control over his kingdom and was one of the few Park rulers to hold complete power over Silla.
 He died at age 73, and was buried in Sareung, north of Dameomsa (south of Namcheon).
 Hyeokgeose was succeeded by his eldest son Namhae.
+In 6 CE, Namhae founded the Ancestral Shrine, which worshipped Hyokgeose, and Hyokgeose was deified as the Ancestor god of Silla.
 According to the Samguk yusa, Namhae had violently usurped Hyeokgeose' throne and killed him.
 Modern historians also believe that Hyeokgeose's successor Namhae may have actually been a Baekje priest who had been expelled from Baekje and had settled in Silla before becoming king.